“I just don’t understand giving a baby away!”

 Next, to be, Brenda mentioned how good the meal was.
 I helped her change the subject.

 Several months later, the situation changed.
 Brenda and I worked on a project together, and through this closeness, I learned she had placed a baby.

 “I was 18,” Brenda explained.
 “I feel I maybe could have taken care of him, but my mother told me she wouldn’t help me.
 She was so angry.
 So yes, I felt like I was coerced.
 Not an agency, but by my family.
 People don’t understand when they talk about adoption.”

 You will hear such conversations.
-Your child will hear such conversations.
+Your child will hear such discussions.

 Make sure your children understand.

 No one “gave up my baby.”
 There were circumstances that required placing a baby in